This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Sexual abuse of a child occurs when someone has sexual contact with anyone younger than 18 years old.
-It includes kissing, showing genitals to the child, fondling the child's genitals, showing sexual materials, or using force to have sex.
-Sexual exploitation, which includes child prostitution and pornography, is also sexual abuse.
-Parents, guardians, foster parents, relatives, or a carer of a child may be responsible for sexual abuse.
+Sexual abuse of a child occurs when someone has sexual contact with a child who is younger than 18 years.
+Abuse includes kissing that is not appropriate, fondling the child's genitals, or using force to have sex.
+It also includes showing genitals to the child or showing him sexual materials.
+Child prostitution or pornography is also sexual abuse.
+Parents, guardians, foster parents, relatives, or someone who cares for the child may be responsible for sexual abuse.

 WHILE YOU ARE HERE:

-At first, your child may need to rest in bed and get plenty of sleep.
-Call caregivers right away if your child has trouble breathing or chest pain.
+At first, the child may need to rest and get plenty of sleep.
+Call healthcare providers right away if the child has trouble breathing or chest pain.

-- Pain medicine: Your child may be given a prescription medicine to decrease pain.
-Watch your child for signs of pain.
-Do not let your child wait until his pain is severe before you ask for more pain medicine.
-Tell caregivers if you think your child's pain continues or gets worse.
+- Pain medicine may be given.
+Do not let the child wait until his pain is severe before you ask for more pain medicine.
+Tell healthcare providers if you think the child's pain continues or gets worse.

-- Tetanus shot: This medicine keeps your child from getting tetanus, and may be given if he has an open wound.
-Your child should have a tetanus shot if he has not had one in the past 5 to 10 years.
-His arm may get red, swollen, and sore from this shot.
+- A tetanus shot prevents tetanus, and may be given if the child has an open wound.
+The child should have a tetanus shot if he has not had one in the past 5 to 10 years.
+The child's arm may get red, swollen, and sore from this shot.

-- Counseling: Sexual abuse may cause your child to feel scared, depressed, or anxious.
-Your child's caregiver may suggest that your child see a counselor to help him with how he feels.
+- Counseling may help the child to feel less scared, depressed, or anxious.
+A counselor can help him talk about how he feels.

 - Surgery may be needed to treat injuries, such as a wound in the genital area.